 In addition, Tianying Jiuzhou and Yifeng Lianhe are able to use certain of Phoenix TV Group's logos pursuant to the Old Trademark License Agreement and the New Trademark License Agreements.
 We believe that our use of these logos helps to affiliate us with the brand of Phoenix TV Group, which helps to enhance our own brand.
-The New Trademark License Agreements extended the license term and covered additional trademarks registered in various classes containing the double-phoenix logo together with the Chinese or English words of "Phoenix New Media" or "ifeng" and other variations, while retained the clause of the annual license fee payable to Phoenix TV Group from a total of US\$10,000 to the greater of 2% of the annual revenues of Tianying Jiuzhou or Yifeng Lianhe (as the case may be) or US\$100,000 for each company.
-Tianying Jiuzhou and Yifeng Lianhe had total annual revenues of RMB188.7 million (US\$29.6 million) in 2022 in accordance with U.S. GAAP, which meant that the annual license fee payable to Phoenix TV Group was RMB3.8 million (US\$0.5 million) in 2022.
+The New Trademark License Agreements extended the license term and covered additional trademarks registered in various classes containing the double-phoenix logo together with the Chinese or English words of "Phoenix New Media" or "ifeng" and other variations.
+The New Trademark License Agreements also changed the licensed territory from "Mainland China" to "countries or territories where the trademark is registered" and authorized sub-license of the relevant trademarks to our affiliated companies for the purpose of account registration on any third-party platforms, while retained the clause of the annual license fee payable to Phoenix TV Group from a total of US\$10,000 to the greater of 2% of the annual revenues of Tianying Jiuzhou or Yifeng Lianhe (as the case may be) or US\$100,000 for each company.
 See "Item 7.
-Major Shareholders and Related Party Transactions-Agreements and Transactions with Phoenix TV and Certain of its Subsidiaries" for more information about the terms of the New Trademark License Agreements.
+Major Shareholders and Related Party Transactions-B. Related Party Transactions-Agreements and Transactions with Phoenix TV and Certain of its Subsidiaries" for more information about the terms of the New Trademark License Agreements.